-About 8 years ago I started reading about Wicca (an earth-centered/pagan belief system) on the internet.
+I started reading about Wicca (an earth-centered/pagan belief system) on the internet.
 Many of the sites I visited mentioned that the Unitarian Universalists were tolerant of many diverse faiths, and I became curious if I might like such a church.
 I looked in the phone book and found the address and phone number for OUUC, and the next time I didn’t have to work on a Sunday, came to a service.
 It was during the summer and so every Sunday I visited it was a different speaker and message.
 I loved looking forward to hearing something new every Sunday.
 And when September rolled around, I saw there was a regular minister that I still looked forward to hearing every Sunday.
 I agreed with most of what I heard, and I learned when our CUUPs group meets.
 I attended the CUUPs Samhain (last harvest) Ritual and I loved the way they honored those who had passed away during that year and then welcomed the children who had been born.
 That was the first ritual I had ever attended and I felt like I really belonged.

 My first impression was that here is a group of people who really care about our world and want to be a community that can make a difference.
-It’s over 7 years later, and I am so happy and proud to belong to this congregation.
+I am so happy and proud to belong to this congregation.
 I help in the youth Religious Education, am a member of the Worship Arts Committee, and help facilitate the CUUPs activities.
 I’ve been a greeter, served on the board of our shelter, Out of The Woods, and even delivered a “This I Believe” at a Sunday service.
 I really love this place!
 There are so many friends I’ve made – people I really like to hang out with – that are amazingly generous and smart and loving and patient.
 OUUC is the place where I feel completely accepted as I travel my faith journey, and it’s where I have the opportunity to do something tangible to help better our world.

 It isn’t often that I take time to write about my beliefs, let alone give testimony about them.
 I first started attending OUUC a couple of years ago at the urging of my wife, Karen.
 She said that she found a community that made her feel welcome and didn’t challenge her beliefs.
 I have always tried to support her, and for years we practiced Christian Science, a belief system that is very rigid and, at best, difficult to practice.
 At any rate, I figured that it was worth a look.
 My beliefs have always been a little contrary to the mainstream, I was born a Lutheran and raised a Catholic (I know, they’re practically the same any more).
 My God was not the same as the Lutherans and certainly not the same as the Catholics and as for the Christian Scientists it was totally different.
 My first Sunday service was not one given by Art.
 It was a “This I Believe” by one of the “Building Your Own Theology” graduates.
 Although I didn’t accept all of the beliefs of the person speaking, I thought to myself, what a great idea – I can believe what I want and be accepted by the congregation.
 “We don’t have to believe alike to love alike.”
 This concept was almost unheard of in any of the previous religions I had practiced.
 I found a home in OUUC.
 Since I joined in January of 2007 I have made so many new friends and have participated in as many of the meetings and other events as possible, always feeling welcome.
 Karen and I have visited many other UU’s in our travels, and without exception, are always greeted in a warm and friendly manner.
 I love this congregation in particular, and UU is my religious inspiration for always.